 The 2019 Chevrolet Silverado comes in eight models, each made with different truck owners in mind.
-It’s considered to have the most functional bed of any full-size truck, including cargo volume in every bed length.
+It’s considered to have the most functional bed of any full-size truck, including cargo volume, in every bed length.

 It’s also up to 450 pounds lighter because of Chevy’s use of mixed materials for improved performance.
 The engine received an upgrade, and there are six engine/transmission choices, including an all-new Duramax 3.0-liter inline-six diesel engine.

-Additional features on the new model include a class-exclusive power up/down tailgate (which can be operated by your key, a button, or by hand, as well as task lighting and larger cutouts for CornerStep bumpers to accommodate steel-toed boots for work truck owners.
+Additional features on the new model include a class-exclusive power up/down tailgate (which can be operated by your key, a button, or by hand), as well as, task lighting and larger cutouts for CornerStep bumpers to accommodate steel-toed boots for work truck owners.

 The Chevy Silverado offers great options for drivers who search for good hauling capacity.
-The 1500 starts at 12,800 pounds of towing and 1,980 pounds of payload capacity, up to the 3500 version that offers as much as 23,300 pounds of towing and 5,518 pounds of available payload.
+The Chevy 1500 starts at 12,800 pounds of towing and 1,980 pounds of payload capacity, up to the 3500 version which offers as much as 23,300 pounds of towing and 5,518 pounds of available payload.
 Check out the 2019 Chevrolet Silverado.

 CalTrend is a leading manufacturer of custom car seat covers that are 100% made in America.
 CalTrend offers a large selection of seat cover materials such as Leather, Leatherette, NeoPrene, NeoSupreme, and more.
 We specialize in custom seat covers for Chevrolet’s family of vehicles, as well as Dodge, Ford, GMC, Honda, Jeep, Ram, and Toyota.
 Shop by Vehicle.